Probing anomalous Higgs couplings in $H \to Z V$ decays: Standard Model contribution of different channels to decays

 Since in SM the $HZ\gamma$ coupling is forbidden at tree level, the second diagram Fig.\ref{fig1}(b), can only arise via loop processes.
-One can compute this process by writing down an effective lagrangian for the $HZ\gamma$ coupling \cite{Korchin:2013ifa,Gao:2014xlv,Bergstrom:1985hp,Hagiwara:1993sw} The matrix element for this diagram is given by
+One can estimate the contribution of this diagram by writing down an effective Lagrangian for the $HZ\gamma$ coupling \cite{Korchin:2013ifa,Bergstrom:1985hp,Hagiwara:1993sw}.
+The most general Lorentz invariant and gauge invariant matrix element for this diagram is given by

 where